EnhancedJax/Study-Materials/Year 2 Fall/ACCT1101/Textst.md

 ## Amoritzation

-Intangible decided at the start:
+Types of intangibles decided at purchase:

 - Definite life: Amoritzed
 - Indefinite life: Tested for impairment